kyma-project/serverless/docs/user/tutorials/01-50-sync-function-with-gitops.md

 ## Reverting Feature

 Once you set it up, Flux will keep monitoring the given Git repository folder for any changes.
-If you modify the existing resources directly on the cluster, Flux will automatically revert these changes and update the given resource back to its version on the `main` branch of the Git repository.
+If you modify the existing resources directly in the cluster, Flux will automatically revert these changes and update the given resource back to its version on the `main` branch of the Git repository.